Aetherinox/proteus-app-manager/README.md

 <br />

 ## Usage
-Information related to using this ation wizard.
+Information related to using this wizard.

 <br />